-The area to be treated will be drawn on the mask after the CT scan.
+Marks will be drawn on the mask before the CT scan.
 These marks will be used to put you in the same position on the treatment bed each day.

 We will take photos of the way you are set up and the equipment that has been made for your treatment.
 This helps treatment staff set you up in the same position each day.